-The Georgetown Voice is a student-run newsmagazine providing Georgetown University with news, commentary, arts, humor, and sports as well as long-form journalism.
+The Georgetown Voice is a student-run newsmagazine providing Georgetown University with news, commentary, arts, halftime, opinions, and sports as well as long-form journalism.
 In addition to a print edition that is published every two weeks, the Voice reports on campus news, leisure, and sports online daily.

-The Voice was founded in 1969 by former editors from The Hoya who objected to that paper’s refusal at the time to cover the Vietnam War and off-campus issues affecting students.
-The paper’s debut editorial on March 4, 1969, explained the paper’s goals and mission:
+The Voice was founded in 1969 by former editors of The Hoya who objected to that paper’s refusal at the time to cover the Vietnam War and off-campus issues affecting students.
+More information about the Voice’s history can be found within the 50th Anniversary issue here.

 Our editorial policy will view and analyze issues in a liberal light.
 We shall not limit our editorial content to campus topics.
 We promise to present and analyze national and local issues of concern to the student, whose concern should spread beyond the campus.